 - If the minor runs with you, please ensure they can handle the distance.
 Ensure they have the gear needed for the trail, including proper shoes and a hydration system.

-If you have questions about a specific trail or race, please send an email, email@example.com, or post in the Blaze Trails group to ask other runners their experiences.
+If you have questions about a specific trail or race, please email firstname.lastname@example.org or post in the Blaze Trails Facebook group to ask other runners about their experiences.

 Do you cancel if it rains/snows or if there is severe weather?

 - We can plan and prepare for a lot, but we can’t control the weather.
 Most of the time, when it rains, we will still hold the race.* There have been exceptions when we had to cancel, such as when the trails were flooded.
 We will also cancel the race if the conditions are dangerous to runners and volunteers.